 - Reduce heat and simmer until liquid is reduced by half.
 This should take around 45 minutes.

-- Strain to remove ginger.
-Allow liquid to cool to room temperature, then stir in honey.
+- Remove the ginger by pouring the liquid through a strainer into a bowl.
+Allow it liquid to cool to room temperature, then stir in honey.

-- Transfer ginger syrup to a jar and store in the fridge.
+- Pour your ginger syrup in an airtight container such as a swing-top bottle or jar and store in the fridge.

 Want more research-backed natural remedies?